Fixer (Justified): Plot

-Raylan (Timothy Olyphant) is told by Mullen (Nick Searcy) that his father Arlo has been arrested in Harlan County for driving under the influence although Raylan does not give it importance.
-Under the office's instructions, Raylan meets with local informant Arnold Pinter (David Eigenberg), who also works as a fixer for reporters.
-Pinter gives them information to raid and arrest a local criminal.
+Raylan (Timothy Olyphant) is told by Mullen (Nick Searcy) that his father Arlo has been arrested in Harlan County for driving under the influence, of which Raylan is initially dismissive.
+Under the office's instructions, Raylan meets with local informant Arnold Pinter (David Eigenberg), who also works as a fixer for journalists.
+Pinter gives Raylan information to raid and arrest a local criminal.

 Curtis Mims (Page Kennedy), Pinter's collector, is sent by Pinter to collect a $18,000 debt from Travis Travers (Greg Cromer).
-Curtis threatens Travers to pay within two days but Travis convinces him to work together for a higher price.
-When Raylan visits the bar which Pinter frequents to give him his reward, he finds that he is not there and has been missing for hours.
-Raylan then visits his home, where he runs into Travis, who gets his way out of trouble.
-Travis returns to his parents' house where he meets with Curtis and is revealed that they have Pinter kidnapped along with his friend and bar waitress Samantha (Erin Cardillo).
+Curtis threatens Travers to pay within two days, but Travis convinces him that they can work together for a higher price.
+When Raylan visits the bar which Pinter frequents to give him his reward, he finds Pinter absent and learns has been missing for hours.
+Raylan then visits his home, where he runs into Travis, who talks his way out of trouble.
+Travis returns to his parents' house, where it is revealed that he and Curtis have kidnapped Pinter along with his friend and waitress, Samantha (Erin Cardillo).

-Despite their attempts to remain anonymous, Pinter easily deduces that Curtis and Travis are the kidnappers and also reveals that he knows that Samantha is working with them to make him talk.
+Despite their attempts to remain anonymous, Pinter easily deduces that Curtis and Travis are the kidnappers and reveals that he knows that Samantha is working with them to make him talk.
 To complicate things, Raylan has arrived at the house to question Travis.
-Curtis talks with Travis and finds that there was a $10,000 reward for Pinter and offers to hand it over to him.
-Raylan leaves for the money while Curtis mentions the reward to Travis and Samantha, but lies saying that it is a $5,000 reward in order to have more for himself.
+Curtis learns that there was a $10,000 reward for Pinter but tells Travis and Samantha that it is $5,000 in order to have more for himself.
 Later, Travis kills Curtis in a gunfight, intending to have a bigger share of the reward.
 This event causes Samantha to decide to release Pinter.

 Raylan arrives at the house with the "reward", and Travis tries to kill him with a hidden gun.
-This starts a shootout in the house, and during the chaos, Pinter accidentally shoots Raylan in the chest although Raylan survives thanks to his bulletproof vest.
+A shootout ensures, during which Pinter accidentally shoots Raylan in the chest, although Raylan survives thanks to his bulletproof vest.
 Noticing that Travis hides behind a door, Raylan shoots through it, killing him.
 In the aftermath, Pinter is given his reward and Raylan receives a week's paid leave, which Mullen jokes will be more peaceful for him.
 To Raylan's surprise, Pinter decides not to incriminate Samantha in the events.
 That night, Raylan visits Ava (Joelle Carter) at her house and after a talk, they share a kiss.